jsolja/MyFinance/README.md

 # MyFinance

-Java Spring Boot web application which allows users to track their personal finances.
+Java Spring Boot microservices web application which allows users to track their personal finances.